HuyNgo171099/Enrolment-Prediction/README.md

 ## Project Details

-To see the details of the project (the code, the explanations, and the results), please check the markdown file `enrollment_prediction.Rmd`.
+To see the details of the project (the code, the explanations, and the results), please check the HTML file `enrollment_prediction.html`.